vjelic/omnistat-glog-fork/docs/metrics.md

    :maxdepth: 4
 ```

+Omnistat supports multiple embedded data collectors to aggregate a large
+collection of metrics from a variety of system sources.
+Many of the available
+data collectors are optional and can be enabled via runtime configuration
+settings (e.g. via [omnistat.default](https://github.com/ROCm/omnistat/blob/main/omnistat/config/omnistat.default)).
+The sections and tables that follow serve to outline major data
+collector variants, their associated runtime configuration control options, and
-This document provides a comprehensive list of the metrics collected by
+a comprehensive list of specific metric names defined for each collector.

-Omnistat.
-The metrics are organized into two main categories:
+Note that Omnistat metrics generally fall into one of the two following types:

-- **Node-level metrics**: These are reported once per node and are presented
+- **Node-level metrics**: These are reported once per node and are designated
-  in tables with the heading *Node Metric*.
+ with a *Node Metric* heading.
 - **GPU-level metrics**: These are reported for each individual GPU on a node
   and include a `card` label to distinguish between them.
-They are presented
+These metric types are denoted
-  in tables with the heading *GPU Metric*.
+  with a *GPU Metric* heading.

 ## ROCm

-Essential metrics for monitoring AMD GPUs, covering utilization, memory usage,
+This core data collector provides essential metrics for monitoring AMD Instinct(tm) GPUs covering utilization, memory usage,
 power consumption, frequencies, and temperature.
 These metrics can be
 collected using the ROCm System Management Interface (ROCm SMI) or the AMD
 System Management Interface (AMD SMI) and are fundamental for assessing GPU